AhmedGabr20/BasicFxApp/README.md

 - ~~Adding License to The System~~
 # import
 - ~~log4j~~
-- Screen Service to saving all screen paths
+- Screen Service to saving all screen paths   Done
 - Fillo lib issue Excel Report
 - Handle Report and Receipt
 - Handle Security in another way and make defferent roles (Create table for edit update delete for POS modules)